Stocks and Crypto Cost Basis

 IRS sent letters out

 The simple truth is if you are playing in the crypto world, you must report it to the IRS.
 The more transactions you have the greater probability that the IRS will be able to identify your failure to report it on your Tax Returns.
 Just think, on every transaction, there are at least 2 people involved.
-The IRS reported that it sent letters to more than 10,000 people who potentially failed to report crypto transactions on their taxes.
-The IRS didn’t randomly pick people out of the air, they KNEW that those people failed to file their crypto on their Returns.
-If you are one of those people who may have overlooked your crypto reporting in the past, we would recommend that you amend any past Returns.
+The IRS reported that it sent letters to more than 10,000 people who potentially failed to report crypto transactions on their taxes, along with the necessary tax forms.

 Crypto Software for Tax Reporting